great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_spark_filesystem_datasource.rst

                 Attempting to instantiate class from config...
-                Instantiating as a ExecutionEnvironment, since class_name is ExecutionEnvironment 20/11/19 17:21:45 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
-                Using Spark's default log4j profile: org/apache/spark/log4j-defaults.properties
-                Setting default log level to "WARN".
-                To adjust logging level use sc.setLogLevel(newLevel).
-For SparkR, use setLogLevel(newLevel).
-                Instantiating class from config without an explicit class_name is dangerous.
+                Instantiating as a ExecutionEnvironment, since class_name is ExecutionEnvironment Instantiating class from config without an explicit class_name is dangerous.
 Consider adding an explicit class_name for None
                     Successfully instantiated ExecutionEnvironment